quodlibet/quodlibet/quodlibet/docs/README.rst

 Build:

 make
-    Build full documentation
+    Build full documentation (fetches the rtfd.org theme)

 make guide
-    Build only the user guide

-make all_rtd
-    Build full documentation using the rtfd.org theme

-make guide_rtd
-    Build only the user guide using the rtfd.org theme
+    Build only the user guide (fetches the rtfd.org theme)

 setup.py build_sphinx
     Build the user guide and put it into ``build/sphinx``.